cyruscsc/ai-notes/Artificial Intelligence/Uncertainty/Probability/Probability.md

 - Uncertainty can be represented as a number of events and the likelihood, or probability, of each of them happening
 - AI can use partial information to make educated guesses about the future
-- To use this information, which affects the probability that the event occurs in the future, we rely on [[Conditional Probability]]
+- To use this information, which affects the probability that the event occurs in the future, we rely on [[conditional probability]]

 ## Possible worlds